JonasProgrammer/docker-machine-driver-hetzner/README.md

 - `--hetzner-primary-ipv4/6`: Sets an existing primary IP (v4 or v6 respectively) for the server, as documented in [Networking](#networking)
 - `--hetzner-wait-on-error`: Amount of seconds to wait on server creation failure (0/no wait by default)
 - `--hetzner-wait-on-polling`: Amount of seconds to wait between requests when waiting for some state to change.
 (Default: 1 second)
+- `--hetzner-wait-for-running-timeout`: Max amount of seconds to wait until a machine is running.
+(Default: 0/no timeout)

 #### Image selection